dcroote/dcroote.github.io/_posts/2024-05-25-early-ai-evolution.md

 Structured <sup>13</sup><br />
 Creative <sup>14</sup>

-and perhaps, one day, a lens through which we understand the beauty of intelligence.
-Or not.
-And certainly not as soon as hyped.
-Predicting the future turns out to be pretty hard, but technological progress is exciting nonetheless.
+Perhaps, one day, AI will even be a lens through which we understand the beauty of intelligence.
+Or not?
+Predicting the future turns out to be pretty hard, but technological progress is incredibly exciting nonetheless.

 ### Footnotes